 Solution comparison of pros and cons: OCI punchout or content catalog

-OCI or content catalog - what are the advantages, what can be the disadvantages?
-The decision as to whether eProcurement obtains the available offers from content catalogs or by means of OCI punchout is a strategic one that also involves the distribution of power in the customer-supplier relationship.
+The decision as to whether eProcurement receives the available offers from content catalogs or by means of OCI punchout is a strategic one that also involves the distribution of power in the customer-supplier relationship.
 The comparison below provides an overview of all the advantages and disadvantages of OCI punchout and content catalog.

 What is an OCI punchout?